North Dakota and NORC Rural Health Reform Policy Research Center

 Perspectives of Rural Hospice Directors

 Rural hospice care, as it is currently configured, is under pressure by a variety of factors (e.g., policy and regulation, economic and financial, and organizational and structural) which are reviewed in this document.
 However, a central core element of rural hospice remains the strong sense of community that is embodied in the system (i.e., typically a small non-profit arrangement) and design (i.e., a delivery system reliant on community connections and personal relationships) of care.
 This policy brief is the result of a national phone survey of rural hospice directors or key staff in 47 states.
 Fifty-three directors or key staff members were interviewed during a three-month period in 2013.

 Use and Performance Variations in Rural Emergency Departments: Implications for Improving Care Quality and Reducing Costs

 This project describes rural usage of rural emergency departments (EDs).
 It will examine the conditions that are treated in these EDs and describe those that are more and less appropriate for ED use.
 Rural ED use is described by community characteristics including rural level.
 The findings provide a baseline from which to measure the future influence of the Accountable Care Act implementation on the usage of rural EDs and the appropriateness and cost efficiency of changes.

 Topics: Emergency medical services and trauma, Quality

 Examination of Trends in Rural and Urban Health: Establishing a Baseline for Health Reform

 The purpose of this project is to update and supplement the seminal Health, United States, 2001: Urban and Rural Health Chartbook.
 Resulting information can not only be compared to the 2001 Chartbook but provides a baseline from which to measure future change related to the Accountable Care Act implementation.
 Where appropriate additional charts are included wherein rural areas are subdivided by type.

-Topics: Health disparities, Health policy, Health services, Public health
+Topics: Health disparities and health equity, Health services, Public health